 Continuing around the room, there is an armoire that came with the house.
 It fits perfectly, so it stays.
 (And holds dress clothes and coats that don’t fit in our regular closet.)

-One last thing – the light fixture in the ceiling is mysteriously broken, so I used some pendant light kits from Target (no longer there, but this one is similar) and antique barn light shades to create these pendant lights in front of the windows.
+One last thing – the light fixture in the ceiling is mysteriously broken, so I used some pendant light kits from Target (no longer there, but this one

 So there you go – for those of you who demanded to see my toyroom after last week’s “Playroom Inspiration” post, here it is!